A tourist massacre in Kashmir is escalating tensions between India and Pakistan. Here’s what we know

 New Delhi and Islamabad (CNN) — Relations between India and Pakistan are cratering following a deadly militant attack in Indian-administered Kashmir that has sparked tit-for-tat reprisals and raised fears of another military escalation between the nuclear-armed rivals.

-India’s Prime Minister Narendra Modi on Thursday vowed to pursue the attackers “to the ends of the earth.”
+As tensions escalate, India’s navy said it launched test missile strikes in a show of strength.

-“I say to the whole world, India will identify, track and punish every terrorist and their backers,” he said, using English rather than his usual Hindi.
+India’s Prime Minister Narendra Modi has vowed to pursue the attackers “to the ends of the earth,” while the United Nations has called on the neighbors to exercise “maximum restraint.”

 Here’s what you need to know.